 According to historian Angus Konstam, the early 16th century was a period of innovation for ship designs, with the adoption of better sailing rigs and onboard artillery systems.
 By this time, the caravel was the highly-maneuverable sailing ship used for exploration, while larger carrack (or the Mediterranean equivalent – the nao, with slightly different features), based on the design of cogs, appeared as the dominant warship and merchant’s vessel for many a European navy.

 In essence, it can be surmised that the galleon design was inspired by the combination of both the maneuverability of caravels and the hefty nature of carracks, bolstered by the millennia-old tradition of shipbuilding along the Mediterranean coast.
-In that regard, during the Battle of Preveza in circa 1538 AD, a Venetian ship, described as a galleon, was said to have countered multiple Turkish galleys – thereby suggesting how the vessel was well-armed and yet maneuverable.
+In that regard, during the Battle of Preveza, circa 1538 AD, a Venetian ship, described as a galleon, was said to have countered multiple Turkish galleys – thereby suggesting how the vessel was well-armed and yet maneuverable.

 The First Galleons of the 16th Century

 In the 1520s, the Portuguese used patrol vessels in the Indian Ocean known as galleones, while by the 1530s, the French referred to the Spanish warships as galeons.
-Interestingly enough, the Spaniards themselves used the term galeón (meaning – ‘armed merchant ship’) for one of their vessels that were designed to fight the Barbary pirates in circa 1517 AD.
+Interestingly enough, the Spaniards themselves used the term galeón (meaning – ‘armed merchant ship’) for one of their vessels that was designed to fight the Barbary pirates in 1517 AD.

 During the time of King Philip II’s reign (1556-98), the Spanish galleon increased in size and capacity.
 For example, while the earlier galleons had capacities for 120 toneladas (Spanish tons), the post-1560 galleons tended to cross thresholds of 330 toneladas.